 - It is possible that your college student may have unlimited funds and not need to worry about saving money in college.
 It is more likely, however, that your student will need to watch those pennies in order to make ends meet during the college years.
 Your student may need to make some decisions this summer about what choices they can make that will help save money and still be active and involved with friends.
 Summer is a good time to make some money-saving lifestyle decisions.
 (Read more about penny pinching here.)

 - The decision of whether to live on campus or off campus is certainly a life style choice, but it is also an important financial decision.
 Before your student assumes that it is less expensive to live off campus, help them look carefully at all of the factors involved.
 (Read more about living off campus here.)

 - Another life style decision that also becomes an important financial decision is whether or not to bring a car to campus.
 Unless your student has significant distances to travel daily, bringing a car to campus will almost certainly add expenses.
 Help your student consider carefully whether having a car at school makes financial sense.
 (Read more about whether or not to have a car here.)

 - Where and how your student buys or rents her college textbooks can make a significant financial difference.
 Buying books new from the college bookstore is certainly the most convenient, but also the most expensive choice.
 If your student plans to use other sources for books, getting an early start is important.
 Help your student think about textbook options.
 (Read more about textbook options here.)

-As your student prepares to head off to college, he has several important decisions to make that will affect his experiences during his freshman year.
-As a college parent, this may be a good time to remind yourself that these decisions will need to be your student’s, since he will need to live with the consequences.
-He will still need your input and advice, but try to let your student make the final decisions.
+As your student prepares to head off to college, they have several important decisions to make that will affect experiences during the freshman year.
+As a college parent, this may be a good time to remind yourself that these decisions will need to be your student’s, since they will need to live with the consequences.
+Your student will still need your input and advice, but try to let your student make the final decisions.
 This may be the first of many, many opportunities you will have in the next few years to coach your student from the sidelines.